Curriculum

 Fellows have many opportunities to participate in academic work beyond their main project during their fellowship, for example, co-authoring book chapters and reviews with faculty and participating in ongoing research.

-Scholarly work pathways within the fellowship help guide fellows’ efforts so they are well positioned for their post-fellowship job and a career directed by their passions and interests.
-Fellows work closely with their mentors and scholarly oversight committee to choose a scholarly pathway and to design and conduct a scholarly project(s).
+Scholarly work pathways within the fellowship help guide fellows’ didactic and scholarly work topics and methodologies, so they are well positioned for a post-fellowship job and a career directed by their passions and interests.
+Applicants do not have to know or decide what pathway they are interested in.
+Our faculty enjoy helping fellows learn about the career possibilities that open with each pathway and helping fellows identify which pathway they will enjoy the most.
+Fellows work closely with their mentors and scholarly oversight committee to choose a scholarly pathway, design and conduct a scholarly project(s), and engage in learning opportunities to support the fellow’s scholarly work.
 Examples of scholarly work pathways include the following areas:

 Medical Education Scholarly Pathway